-Keywords: concept generation, design approaches, Design Heuristics
+concept generation, design approaches, Design Heuristics

-I. INTRODUCTION
+INTRODUCTION

 One of the goals of the undergraduate engineering curriculum, as defined by ABET (ABET Board of Directors, 2011), is to support students' development of design skills.
 Additionally, numerous reports have called for engineering students to develop the ability to design innovative solutions to the increasingly complex problems in the world today (Duderstadt, 2008; Sheppard, Macatangay, Colby, & Sullivan, 2009).
-While engineering design education has adopted project-based courses (Dym, Agogino, Eris, Frey, & Leifer, 2005; Todd, Magleby, Sorensen, Swan, & Anthony, 1995), research indicates challenges in learning to innovate.
-Students find it difficult to generate creative solutions (Ahmed, Wallace, & Blessing, 2003; Ball, Evans, & Dennis, 1994; Cross, 2001; Rowe, 1987; Ullman, Dietterich, & Stauffer, 1988), and engineering educators find it difficult to teach students how to "think innovatively" (Grasso, Burkins, Helble, & Martinelli, 2008; Klukken, Parsons, & Columbus, 1997; Pappas & Pappas, 2003; Richards, 1998).
-Teachable strategies for idea generation could play a significant role in building innovation skills in engineers, and prepare them for the Grand Challenges (National Academy of Engineering, n.d.) they will face as practitioners.
+While engineering design education has adopted project-based courses (Dym, Agogino, Eris, Frey, & Leifer, 2005; Todd, Magleby, Sorensen, Swan, & Anthony, 1995), research indicates challenges for students in learning to innovate.
+Students find it difficult to generate creative solutions (Ahmed, Wallace, & Blessing, 2003; Ball, Evans, & Dennis, 1994; Cross, 2001; Rowe, 1987; Ullman, Dietterich, & Stauffer, 1988), and engineering educators find it difficult to teach students how to think innovatively (Grasso, Burkins, Helble, & Martinelli, 2008; Klukken, Parsons, & Columbus, 1997; Pappas & Pappas, 2003; Richards, 1998).
+Teachable strategies for idea generation could play a significant role in building innovation skills in engineers and preparing them for the Grand Challenges for Engineering (National Academy of Engineering, n.d.) they will face as practitioners.

 Creativity and innovation are defined in multiple ways, but for present purposes, we define a creative idea as one that is considered both novel and appropriate (Amabile, 1996; Torrance, 1962; Treffinger, Young, Shelby, & Shepardson, 2002).
-Successful implementations of creative ideas produce innovations.
-Opportunities for creative ideas exist throughout the design process; however, the concept generation (or "ideation") phase of the design process is a key step for the emergence of creative ideas (Cropley, 2006; Harvard Business School Press, 2003).
-Concept generation becomes the foundation for the development of a final product, and serves as a guide for product research, feedback from stakeholders, and testing and experiments on prototypes.
-Because innovation often hinges on a successful concept generation phase, it is imperative to understand how ideas are generated, and what techniques can facilitate exploration of design solutions.
+Success-ful implementations of creative ideas produce innovations.
+Opportunities for creative ideas exist throughout the design process; however, the concept generation (or ideation) phase of the design process is a key step for the emergence of creative ideas (Cropley, 2006; Harvard Business School Press, 2003).
+Concept generation becomes the foundation for the development of a final product and serves as a guide for product research, feedback from stakeholders, and testing and experimentation on prototypes.
+Because innovation often hinges on a successful concept generation phase, it is imperative to understand how ideas are generated and what techniques can facilitate exploration of design solutions.

 Ideally, the ideation phase would result in a candidate set of designs that are varied in nature, representing a wide variety of possible solutions.
 By considering a diverse set of potential concepts, the designer is more likely to come across novel and innovative solutions (Brophy, 2001; Liu & Bligh, 2003).
-However, engineering designers often fail to consider multiple designs, and become focused on specific options early in the design process.
-This tendency, termed "fixation," prematurely limits the variety of designs considered (Cross, 2001; Janssen & Smith, 1991; Purcell & Gero, 1996).
-When engineers are in the ideation phase, it is unclear how they go about generating new concepts, and what strategies they use to introduce variations in their designs.
+However, engineering designers often fail to consider multiple designs and become focused on specific options early in the design process.
+This tendency, termed fixation, prematurely limits the variety of designs considered (Cross, 2001; Janssen & Smith, 1991; Purcell & Gero, 1996).
+When engineers are in the ideation phase, it is unclear how they go about generating new concepts and what strategies they use to introduce variations in their designs.

-The goal of this study was to explore how engineers generate varied designs, capturing empirical evidence of what successful designers do to create ideas.
+This study sought to explore how engineers generated varied designs and to capture empirical evidence of what successful designers do to create ideas.
 We report the outcomes of a study in which 36 engineering students and practitioners worked individually to generate creative ideas for a design task.
-Our focus was on how these engineers generated design solutions, as well as how they introduced variation to form new solutions.
-Our approach to the empirical study of ideation is based on our previous studies of strategy use in the ideation phase (Daly, Yilmaz, Seifert, & Gonzalez, 2010; Yilmaz, Daly, Seifert, & Gonzalez, 2010; Yilmaz & Seifert, 2009; 2010; 2011; Yilmaz, Seifert, Christian, Daly, & Gonzalez, 2012; Yilmaz, Seifert, & Gonzalez, 2010).
-Starting with the collection of these new protocols, we set out to determine how students and practicing engineers approached ideation, and whether they made use of the Design Heuristics ideation strategy, as well as any other ideation methods.
-We developed a method for extracting idea generation strategies from the observed protocols, and identified a specific set of strategies, called Design Heuristics.
+Our focus was on how these engineers generated design solutions as well as on how they introduced variation to form new solutions.
+Our empirical study of ideation is based on our previous studies of strategy use in the ideation phase (Daly, Yilmaz, Seifert, & Gonzalez, 2010; Yilmaz, Daly, Seifert, & Gonzalez, 2010; Yilmaz, Seifert, & Gonzalez, 2010; Yilmaz, Seifert, & Gonzalez, 2010).
+Starting with the collection of these new protocols, we set out to determine how students and practicing engineers approached ideation and whether they made use of the Design Heuristics ideation strategy and any other ideation methods.
+We developed a method for extracting idea generation strategies from the observed protocols and identified a specific set of strategies, called Design Heuristics.